 Elqui River Valley is nicknamed “Enchantment Valley”.
-After a visit yesterday that seems appropriate.
-It’s in northern Coquimbo Region that forms the narrowest part of Chile where the Andes Mountain Range runs closer to the Pacific Ocean than anywhere else in the country.
+After a recent visit, that name seems appropriate.
+Located in the northern Coquimbo Region, the area forms Chile’s narrowest part – where the Andes Mountains runs closest to the Pacific Ocean.

-Having lived in the San Francisco Bay Area and the beautiful Napa and Willamette Valleys of California and Oregon and visited wine-growing regions around the world, the uniqueness of Elqui Valley was a surprise.
+Having lived in the San Francisco Bay Area and the wine-growing regions of the Napa and Willamette Valleys of California and Oregon, the uniqueness of Elqui Valley was a surprise.
 It truly has its own peaceful yet mystical and powerful presence.
 The vibrations make you want to stay, especially in the tiny village of Pisco Elqui.

-During our tour we visited a papaya plantation, ABA Pisquera, Puclaro Dam on the Elqui River, the city of Vicuña, and several small villages, including Paihuano, Montegrande, and Pisco Elqui.
-Climate in the Elqui Valley is sunny almost 300 days a year making it a great location to recover from illness and stress.
-Our group of 15 was quiet and reserved.
-At lunch I sat with an Indian couple involved in the Chilean mining industry and an interesting, fun gay couple.
-Both couples were from Santiago.
+During our tour we visited a papaya plantation, ABA Pisquera, Puclaro Dam on Elqui River, the city of Vicuña, and several small villages, including Montegrande, Pisco Elqui, and Paihuano.
+Climate in the Elqui Valley is sunny almost 300 days a year which makes it a great location to recover from illness and stress.
+Our group of fifteen enjoyed a day of touring and a delicious lunch.
+I spent time talking with an Indian couple involved in Chile’s mining industry and an interesting, fun gay couple.
+All were from Santiago.

-Chile is the astronomy capital of the world and home to 42% of the world’s astronomy infrastructure of telescopes.
+Chile is the astronomy capital of the world and home to 42 percent of the world’s astronomy infrastructure of telescopes.

-For those who don’t know Pisco, it’s a brandy produced in wine making regions of Peru and Chile.
+Pisco, it’s a brandy produced in wine making regions of Peru and Chile.
 Pisco production is an art and involves distilling grape wine into a high-proof spirit.
-The Chilean government regulates the process to ensure quality Pisco.
+The Chilean government regulates the process ensuring high-quality Pisco production.
 Chileans consume most of the Pisco they produce.
-In addition to grapes and raisins, other crops in the Elqui Valley include papaya, mandarin, and avocado.
+Major crops in the Elqui Valley include grapes, raisins, papaya, mandarin, and avocado.

-Spanish settlers developed Pisco in the 16th century as an alternative to brandy imported from Spain.
+Spanish settlers developed Pisco in the 16th century as an alternative to brandy from Spain.
 Surrounded by vineyards and the Andes, grapes cultivated in the Elqui Valley produce the best Pisco.
-The small village of Pisco Elqui situated at about 4,300 ft. above sea level is known for its craft Pisco distilleries.
-There is something very special about the village and it’s sought out by many.
+The small village of Pisco Elqui is about 4,300 ft. above sea level and known for its craft Pisco distilleries.
+The village is sought out by many and is very special.
 So far, the village’s beautiful natural surroundings remain relatively unchanged by tourism.

 Elqui Valley attractions include the Gabriela Mistral Museum, Cavas del Valle boutique vineyard, the Mamalluca Observatory, and the Cerro Tololo Observatory.
-You must book observatory visits far in advance, so it was a disappointment not being able to view the sky through high-powered telescopes.
+You must book observatory visits far in advance, so it was a disappointment not being able to view the sky through high-powered, deep space viewing telescopes.

-Didn’t know that Chile is the astronomy capital of the world and home to 42% of the world’s astronomy infrastructure of telescopes.
-By 2018 it’s estimated to contain 70% of the global telescopic infrastructure.
+Didn’t know that Chile is the astronomy capital of the world and home to 42 percent of the world’s astronomy infrastructure of telescopes.
+By 2018, it’s estimated to contain 70 percent of global telescopic infrastructure.

-“One global scientific endeavor called – Atacama Large Millimeter / Submillimeter Array (ALMA) – it’s considered a revolutionary instrument in its scientific concept, engineering design, and organization.
-It’s composed of 66 high-precision antennas working together at millimeter and submillimeter wavelengths, with a possible extension in the future.”
+“A global scientific endeavor called Atacama Large Millimeter / Submillimeter Array (ALMA) is considered a revolutionary instrument in its scientific concept, engineering design, and organization.
+It’s composed of sixty-six high-precision antennas working together at millimeter and submillimeter wavelengths, with a possible extension in the future.”

-Our guide told us that Bill Gates is involved in developing a new observatory – National Optical Astronomy Observatory (NOAO) – and super astronomical project in the Elqui Valley.
-The project is to be completed sometime between 2015 and 2016.
-It was a fascinating day!
+Our guide told us Bill Gates is involved in developing a new observatory – National Optical Astronomy Observatory (NOAO) – and super astronomical project in the Elqui Valley.
+The project is scheduled to be completed sometime between 2015 and 2016.
+The day in Elqui Valley was fascinating!